 Is that the way we want to start the relationship with a customer?
 By tricking them, trying to prevent their mind from considering the real price of our offerings?

 Once I realized this, I could no longer do it in good conscience.
-(And having a clean conscience is vital for running a successful authentic business!)
+(Having a clean conscience is vital for running an authentic business!)

-I know that I’m probably giving up on some sales by doing this.
-But having a cleaner conscience and more honest relationship with my customers is so important to me.
-It feels better to the heart.
+I’m probably giving up on some sales by doing this.
+But aligning with my conscience and having a more honest relationship with my customers is more important to me.
+It feels better to the heart!

 It’s more empowering to build a business with integrity, knowing that I’m allowing customers to make a thoughtful decision, not needing to manipulate them.

 We shouldn’t need to use any psychological tricks to make enough money.
-We should provide products that our audiences want, at prices that are clear but profitable.
+We should provide products that our audiences want, at prices that are clear, yet profitable.

-Interestingly, our clear pricing might even stand out, and allow others to trust us more quickly, since everyone else seems to be trying to trick them.
+Interestingly, our clear and simple pricing might even stand out, and allow others to trust us more quickly, since everyone else seems to be trying to trick them.

-I encourage you to revisit your pricing today and see how you might modify it to feel cleaner to you, and clearer to your clients.
+I encourage you to revisit your pricing today and see how you might modify it to feel better to you, and cleaner to your clients.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.